-Remember when Instagram was a cute little app where you’d post pictures of your morning coffee or a nice sunset on your way home with #commuterlife?
+Remember when Instagram was a cute little app where you’d post pictures of your morning coffee?
+Or a nice sunset on your way home with #commuterlife?
 Well now there’s one billion users, over 200 million of which are businesses.
 So if you want to use it as a marketing tool, it’s not enough to just have an account and post sunsets.
-To stand out in this crowded field, you have to understand how the Instagram algorithm works, so you can tailor the content and timing of your posts accordingly.
+To stand out in this crowded field, you have to understand how the Instagram algorithm works.
+That way you can tailor the content and timing of your posts accordingly.

 Allow these top brands that beat the Instagram algorithm to show you how it’s done.

 Back when Instagram organized posts in its Feed by chronological order, users missed 70% of all the posts from accounts they followed.
 Including almost half from their close connections.
 That’s why the app changed its algorithm to rank content according to a different set of criteria.
 Now, the order of posts in Feeds and Stories depends on each user’s Instagram behavior and interests.
 Plus recency of the content.

 These factors affect if and where photos, videos, Reels, Stories, Live videos, and IGTV videos appear in feeds and tabs.
 Not to mention which posts land in the Explore tab.
 That’s why it’s crucial for brands to send the right signals to Instagram in order for their posts to not only show up in Feeds but also earn a top position.
 The higher the ranking, the more exposure, followers, engagement, and ultimately conversions.

 Here’s the current Instagram algorithm ranking factors most relevant for brands:

 - A user’s relationship with the brand: Likes, comments, DMs, video views, story reactions, etc. For example, if a user has commented, liked, or DM’d a brand in the past, posts from that account will show up higher in their feed.